apple/swift-nio-extras/README.md

 - [`FixedLengthFrameDecoder`](Sources/NIOExtras/FixedLengthFrameDecoder.swift) Splits incoming `ByteBuffer`s by a fixed number of bytes.
 - [`LengthFieldBasedFrameDecoder`](Sources/NIOExtras/LengthFieldBasedFrameDecoder.swift) Splits incoming `ByteBuffer`s by a number of bytes specified in a fixed length header contained within the buffer.
 - [`LengthFieldPrepender`](Sources/NIOExtras/LengthFieldBasedFrameDecoder.swift) Prepends the number of bytes to outgoing `ByteBuffer`s as a fixed length header.
 Can be used in a codec pair with the `LengthFieldBasedFrameDecoder`.
+- [`RequestResponseHandler`](Sources/NIOExtras/RequestResponseHandler.swift) Matches a request and a promise with the corresponding response.